Construction of the Second Avenue Subway: Funding

 Due to a delay in the implementation of congestion pricing in New York City, there were concerns that funding for Phase 2 would be delayed.
 Hochul paused the implementation of congestion pricing in June 2024, and she provided $54 million in state discretionary funds the next month, allowing utility work to resume.
 Although the MTA approved its 2025–2029 Capital Program in September 2024, it was still unclear whether Phase 2 would be fully funded without congestion revenue.
 The MTA voted in November 2024 to implement the congestion pricing program, which went into effect in January 2025, allowing bids to proceed.
 The second Trump administration proposed allocating a combined $1 billion for the project and the Gateway Program in June 2025.
 That October, at the start of the 2025 United States federal government shutdown, Office of Management and Budget director Russell Vought withheld a combined $18 billion for the two projects, citing reports of diversity, equity, and inclusion practices that he described as "unconstitutional"; Politico cited the move as retaliation for the government shutdown.
+That December, the U.S. government stated that the funding for the Second Avenue Subway and Gateway Project could be unfrozen if DEI practices were discontinued on these projects.
+Although the MTA had addressed the federal government concerns by late January 2026, the funding had still not been unfrozen by then.
+The agency sued the Trump administration that March, seeking to unfreeze the federal funds; Trump, who was personally unaware of the lawsuit, said he supported the project.
+That month, the MTA advanced a $1 billion construction contract for the project.